-- Working on ISACA Boards/Committees (20-hour annual limitation per ISACA certification): These activities include active participation on an ISACA board, committee, subcommittee, task force or active participation as an officer of an ISACA chapter.
+- Working on ISACA Boards/Committees/Chapters (20-hour annual limitation per ISACA certification): These activities include active participation on an ISACA board, committee, subcommittee, task force or active participation as an officer of an ISACA chapter.
 One CPE hour is earned for each hour of active participation.
 Active participation includes, but is not limited to, the development implementation and/or maintenance of a chapter web site.
 Such activities can be counted (more than once) toward each ISACA designation that is held.

 - Contributions to governance of enterprise IT body of knowledge (20-hour annual limitation in total for all related activities for CGEIT reported hours): These activities include work performed for ISACA and other bodies that contributes to the governance of enterprise IT body of knowledge (i.e., research development, certification review manual development, Knowledge Centre Contributor, performing peer reviews).